mayswind/ezbookkeeping/README.md

 Contributions of all kinds — bug reports, feature suggestions, documentation improvements, or code — are highly appreciated.

-Check out our [Contributor Graph](https://github.com/mayswind/ezbookkeeping/graphs/contributors) to see the amazing people who’ve already helped.
+Check out our [Contributor Graph](https://github.com/mayswind/ezbookkeeping/graphs/contributors) to see the amazing people who've already helped.

 ## Translating
 Help make ezBookkeeping accessible to users around the world.
 If you want to contribute a translation, please refer to our [translation guide](https://ezbookkeeping.mayswind.net/translating).